TZWwww/EvIT/README.md

-# EvIT:Event-Oriented Instruction Tuning
+# EvIT & WizardEvent
-Code and data for "EVIT: Event-Oriented Instruction Tuning for Event Reasoning".
+Code and data for "EVIT: Event-Oriented Instruction Tuning for Event Reasoning" and "WizardEvent: Empowering Event Reasoning by
+Hybrid Event-Aware Data Synthesizing".